rondagdag/aframe-presentation/content.md

 - Alternate digital reality that the world may live, work, play
 - Must be decentralized/open/connected, the Web is best platform to fully realize
 - Where do we begin?
+- The Metaverse is too big of an idea.. for an app store -- Tony Parisi
 - three.js abstracts WebGL, 3D, and WebVR, but could still make it more accessible
 ---